-Figure \ref{fig:3}a shows the experimental measurement of the magnetization.
-We let the system evolve in the presence of coherent coupling with $\Omega_\mathrm{R}=0.67\,\Omega_c$ for a variable time $t$ and we separately image the two spin populations.
+Figure~\ref{fig:3}a shows the experimental measurement of the magnetization.
+We let the system evolve in the presence of coherent coupling with $\Omega_\mathrm{R}=0.33\,|\kappa n_0|$ for a variable time $t$ and we separately image the two spin populations.
 This allows us to extract the local magnetization (see Methods).
-For each experimental run we integrate the magnetization of the elongated atomic sample in the radial directions and obtain $Z(x)$.
-Combining the measurements of $Z(x)$ at different times $t$, we reconstruct the full dynamics, as reported in \aref{fig:3}a.
-As predicted by theory, the system spatially explores two completely different regimes, depending on the ratio between the driving frequency $\Omega_\mathrm{R}$ and the critical one $\Omega_c$.
-At short time we observe the creation of two magnetic domain walls at positions $\pm x_c$, where the condition $ \Omega_\mathrm{R}=\kappa n(x_c)/2$ is matched.
+For each experimental run, we integrate the magnetization of the elongated atomic sample in the radial directions and obtain $Z(x)$.
+Combining the measurements of $Z(x)$ at different times $t$, we reconstruct the full dynamics.
+As predicted by theory, the system spatially explores two completely different regimes, depending on the ratio between the driving frequency $\Omega_\mathrm{R}$ and $|\kappa n(x)|$.
+At short time, we observe the creation of two magnetic interfaces at positions $\pm x_c$, where the condition $ \Omega_\mathrm{R}=\kappa n(x_c)/2$ is matched.
 The magnetization in the central region slightly oscillates, never changing sign, while in the outer part atoms undergo full oscillations at a frequency close to $\Omega_\mathrm{R}$.
-As time goes on, the domain walls break, the self-trapped region becomes smaller and smaller and strongly fluctuating regions are created and grow in size.
-Such dynamics are consistent with a simulation of the Gross-Pitaevskii equation starting with the same parameters of the experiment (\aref{fig:3}c).
-Deep in both the oscillating and self-trapped regions one can see a smooth spatial variation, associated to a rather small standard deviation.
-In the strongly fluctuating region, instead, the magnetization varies on a very small length scale, as visible also in the measured (Fig.\ref{fig:3}e-g) and numerically simulated (Fig.\ref{fig:3}h-j) density profiles.
-Figure \ref{fig:3}b and \aref{fig:3}d show the normalized standard deviation from the mean value over \SI{5}{\um}.
+As time goes on, the interfaces break, the self-trapped region becomes smaller and smaller and strongly fluctuating regions are created and grow in size.
+In Fig 3b we report the corresponding results obtained with the full hydrodynamic simulation, that we numerically implement by solving the equation of motion for $\Psi$, represented by two coupled Gross-Pitaevskii equations \cite{Pitaevskii16}.
+Figure~\ref{fig:3}f-h and ExtendedDataFig.1 show that the density and the superfluid velocity terms are irrelevant for the dynamics.
+Therefore for our protocol, the LLE provides a very good description of the system dynamics.
+We impute the difference between experimental data and simulation to a possible mismatch between the actual parameters in the experiment and those used in the simulations.
+Deep in both the oscillating and self-trapped regions one can see a smooth spatial variation.
+In the strongly fluctuating region, instead, the magnetization varies on a very small length scale, as visible also in the measured (\aref{fig:3}c-e) and numerically simulated (\aref{fig:3}f-h) density profiles.